What Is Apple Universal Control and How to Use It - Qiling

 Universal Control Sidecar

-Purpose Use Mac's mouse/trackpad and keyboard to control nearby Macs and iPads Makes iPad a secondary display for Mac
+Purpose You can use Mac's mouse/trackpad and keyboard to control nearby Macs and iPads using features like Universal Clipboard, AirDrop, and Sidecar.
+This allows for seamless sharing and collaboration between devices, making it easy to work on projects or share content between them.
+Makes iPad a secondary display for Mac

 Mac-to-Mac Compatibility Can work between two Macs Can't work between two Macs

-Number of Devices Can connect up to three devices at one time; at least one of them is Mac Limited to one connected iPad only
+Number of Devices The device can connect up to three devices at once, with at least one of them being a Mac.
+Limited to one connected iPad only

 File Sharing Can drag and drop files between Mac and iPad Cannot share files between Mac and iPad